Bitshala-Incubator/silent-pay-indexer/docs/api.md

-# silent-pay-indexer HTTP API
+# Silent Payments Indexer HTTP API

 ## Transactions

 ### `GET '/transactions/blockHeight/:blockHeight'`

-Returns transaction from the block height.
+Returns an array of transactions from the block height.

 ### `GET '/transactions/blockHash/:blockHash'`

-Returns transaction from the block hash.
+Returns an array of transactions from the block hash.

 ## Silent Block

 ### `GET '/silent-block/blockHeight/:blockHeight'`

-Returns silent block from the block height.
+Returns a serialized silent block from the block height.

 ### `GET '/silent-block/blockHash/:blockHash'`

-Returns silent block from the block hash.
+Returns a serialized silent block from the block hash.

 ## Silent Block Format